Meet Our Speech-Language Pathologists

 : Megan provides in-person and telepractice evaluations and therapy to preschool and school-aged students.
 She offers teacher coaching and support for literacy initiatives in the classroom.
 She is well known for her ability to work collaboratively with teachers in their classroom.

 Sara Palazzo, M.S., CCC-SLP: Sara is a graduate of University of Louisiana at Monroe.
 She provides speech and language therapy at preschool sites.
 She has experience working in pediatrics and elder care at skilled facilities.
 She previously worked at CDS in the Ellsworth area.
 Sara moved to Maine with her husband to raise their two girls.
 She enjoys working with teachers and parents using a family systems approach.
 Sara also provides telepractice sessions with preschool and school-aged students.

-Kayla LaBrie, M.A., CF-SLP: Kayla is a recent graduate of the University of Maine earning a Master's Degree in Communication Sciences and Disorders and a graduate certificate in disabilities studies.
+Kayla LaBrie, M.A., CCC-SLP: Kayla is a recent graduate of the University of Maine earning a Master's Degree in Communication Sciences and Disorders and a graduate certificate in disabilities studies.
 She will be providing in-person services at local preschool sites.
 Kayla will provide telepractice sessions for preschool and school-aged students.
 In her spare time, Kayla enjoys hiking.
 She looks forward to beginning her career here at WCGH!

 Contact the Speech-Language Pathology Department for more information.